Gender diversity: More women in leadership is better for business

 During 2017 and 2018 10 women received pay increases to address this.

-The company also committed to increasing the number of women employed from 30 percent to 50.8 percent.
+The company also committed to increasing the number of women employed from 30 per cent to 50.8 per cent.

 It developed a Women in Leadership programme, to identify and grow female leadership at all levels of the organisation.